Codart-7/loop-project/README.md

 - [store_timezone](https://drive.google.com/file/d/101P9quxHoMZMZCVWQ5o-shonk2lgK1-o/view?usp=sharing)

 ### Extra
 I implented some endpoints to help with populating your database tables with the data from these files.
-Check `src/api/routes/router.py`
+Check `src/api/routes/router.py`.
+Alternatively, use the `updateDB.py` file.
+Open the file and read the instructions first.

 ## Usage